I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-zwsetinformationenlistment.md

 <p>The routine might return other <a href="https://msdn.microsoft.com/library/windows/hardware/ff557697">NTSTATUS values</a>.</p>

 ## -remarks
 <p>A resource manager can use the <b>ZwSetInformationEnlistment</b> routine to set recovery information for an enlistment.
-KTM writes the recovery information to the log stream, and the resource manager can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff567051">ZwQueryInformationEnlistment</a> to read this information from the log stream at any time.</p>

-<p>Each subsequent call to <b>ZwSetInformationEnlistment</b> deletes the recovery information that the previous call specified before it stores the new recovery information.</p>

-<p>For more information about how to use <b>ZwSetInformationEnlistment</b>, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565415">Using Log Streams with KTM</a>.</p>

-<p><b>NtSetInformationEnlistment</b> and <b>ZwSetInformationEnlistment</b> are two versions of the same Windows Native System Services routine. </p>

-<p>For calls from kernel-mode drivers, the <b>Nt<i>Xxx</i></b> and <b>Zw<i>Xxx</i></b> versions of a Windows Native System Services routine can behave differently in the way that they handle and interpret input parameters.
-For more information about the relationship between the <b>Nt<i>Xxx</i></b> and <b>Zw<i>Xxx</i></b> versions of a routine, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565438">Using Nt and Zw Versions of the Native System Services Routines</a>.</p>

-<p>A resource manager can use the <b>ZwSetInformationEnlistment</b> routine to set recovery information for an enlistment.
-KTM writes the recovery information to the log stream, and the resource manager can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff567051">ZwQueryInformationEnlistment</a> to read this information from the log stream at any time.</p>
+KTM writes the recovery information to the log stream, and the resource manager can call <a href="..\wdm\nf-wdm-zwqueryinformationenlistment.md">ZwQueryInformationEnlistment</a> to read this information from the log stream at any time.</p>

 <p>Each subsequent call to <b>ZwSetInformationEnlistment</b> deletes the recovery information that the previous call specified before it stores the new recovery information.</p>